Help me, people.

 I had so many plans for the blog this year – new features, recipes, tutorials.

 But ever since I opened this book, all I want to do is bake recipe after recipe.
+After recipe.
 I dream about Ritz crackers, covered in melted butter, sugar and salt.
 I stare longingly at pictures of Pretzel Ice Cream Pie.

 And then I bake.